 Instead of trying to locate “hobby time” every day, consider time in terms of weeks to uncover hidden time in your schedule.
 Each week, devote a few hours to an activity you enjoy.
 Still struggling to find time for fun?
-Take a step back and say “no” (or delegate) in order to reduce your workload and make room for hobbies.
+Take a step back and say “no” (or delegate) to reduce your workload and make room for hobbies.

 Throughout the day, we may frequently find ourselves in autopilot mode.
 It is simple to lose track of time when engaging in mindless activities such as monitoring social media and watching television.
-Observe how you’re spending your free time, whether in the morning or evening, and consider how you may use that time to pursue a hobby.
+Observe how you’re spending your free time, whether in the morning or evening and consider how you may use that time to pursue a hobby.

 Download the hobbytwin app and tell a friend for instant hobby matching: